African Methodist Episcopal Church: Education

 AME put a high premium on education.
 In the 19th century, the AME Church of Ohio collaborated with the Methodist Episcopal Church, a predominantly white denomination, in sponsoring the second independent historically black college (HBCU), Wilberforce University in Ohio.
 By 1880, AME operated over 2,000 schools, chiefly in the South, with 155,000 students.
 For school houses they used church buildings; the ministers and their wives were the teachers; the congregations raised the money to keep schools operating at a time the segregated public schools were starved of funds.

 Bishop Turner

-After the Civil War Bishop Henry McNeal Turner (1834–1915) was a major leader of the AME and played a role in Republican Party politics.
-In 1863 during the Civil War, Turner was appointed as the first black chaplain in the United States Colored Troops.
+After the America Civil War, Bishop Henry McNeal Turner (1834–1915) was a major leader of the AME and played a role in Republican Party politics.
+In 1863 during the American Civil War, Turner was appointed as the first black chaplain in the United States Colored Troops.
 Afterward, he was appointed to the Freedmen's Bureau in Georgia.
 He settled in Macon, Georgia, and was elected to the state legislature in 1868 during Reconstruction.
 He planted many AME churches in Georgia after the war.

 In 1880 he was elected as the first southern bishop of the AME Church after a fierce battle within the denomination.
 Angered by the Democrats' regaining power and instituting Jim Crow laws in the late nineteenth century South, Turner was the leader of black nationalism and proposed emigration of blacks to Africa.